Terraform Infrastructure

 Implementing your Terraform Infrastructure

-Section titled “Implementing your Terraform Infrastructure”You can start writing your Terraform infrastructure inside src/main.tf
+Section titled “Implementing your Terraform Infrastructure”You can start writing your Terraform infrastructure inside src/main.tf, for example:

 locals { account_id = data.aws_caller_identity.current.account_id aws_region = data.aws_region.current.id}